Alexandroff type manifolds and homology manifolds: Homology manifolds and Mazurkiewicz manifolds

 Suppose $x\in\overline A$, and let $\epsilon<d(x,X\backslash U)/2$ be a positive number, where $d$ is a metric on $X$, such that if a map $g'\colon\mathbb S^{k}\to U\backslash x$ is $\epsilon$-close to $g$, then $g$ and $g'$ are homotopic in $U\backslash x$ (such $\epsilon$ exists because $U\backslash x$ is an $ANR$).
 Proceeding as in the proof of Theorem 2.6 from \cite{kru93} (with $\mathbb S^1$ replaced by $\mathbb S^{k}$), we can find $\delta>0$, a point $y\in A$ with $d(x,y)<\delta$ and a map $h\colon U\to U$ such that $h^{-1}(x)=y$ and $h$ is $\epsilon$-close to the identity on $U$.
 Since the map $g_y\colon\mathbb B^{k+1}\to U\backslash y$ (see the definition of $A$) extends $g$, then $h\circ g_y$ maps $\mathbb B^{k+1}$ into $U\backslash x$ and $(h\circ g_y)|\mathbb S^{k}=h\circ g$ is homotopic to $g$ in $U\backslash x$.
 Hence, by the homotopy extension property, $g$ can be extended to a map from $\mathbb B^{k+1}$ into $U\backslash x$.
 So, $x\in A$, which means that $A$ is closed. \end{proof}

-Recall the property $\triangle(n)$ of Borsuk \cite{bo}: $X\in\triangle(n)$ if for every $x\in X$ every neighborhood $U$ of $x$ contains a neighborhood $V$ of $x$ such that each compact nonempty set $B\subset V$ of dimension $\dim B\leq n-1$ is contractible in a subset of $U$ of dimension $\leq n+1$.
+Recall the property $\triangle(n)$ of Borsuk \cite{bo}: $X\in\triangle(n)$ if for every $x\in X$ every neighborhood $U$ of $x$ contains a neighborhood $V$ of $x$ such that each compact nonempty set $B\subset V$ of dimension $\dim B\leq n-1$ is contractible in a subset of $U$ of dimension $\leq\dim B+1$.
 If $U$ in that definition has a compact closure, then $X\in\triangle(n)$ implies that every map $f\colon K\to U$, where $K$ is a compactum of dimension $\dim K\leq n$, can be approximated by maps $g\colon K\to U$ such that $\dim g(K)\leq\dim K$.
 On the other hand, if $X$ is a homogeneous locally compact, locally connected metric space of dimension $\dim\geq n$, then every region in $X$ is a Cantor $n$-manifold, see \cite{kv}.
-Moreover, according to \cite{kru93}, every homogeneous locally compact $ANR$ satisfying $\triangle(2)$ has the disjoint disk property.
+Moreover, according to \cite[Observation 3.1]{kru93}, $X\times\mathbb R$ has the disjoint disk property provided $X$ is homogeneous locally compact $ANR$ of dimension $\geq 4$ satisfying $\triangle(2)$.
 Therefore, Theorem 4.5 implies next corollary which improves \cite[Note added in proof]{mi}.

-\begin{cor} Let $X$ be a homogeneous locally compact metric $ANR$-space such that $\dim X\geq n$ and $X\in\triangle(n-2)$.
+\begin{cor} Let $X$ be a homogeneous locally compact metric $ANR$-space such that $\dim X=n\geq 4$ and $X\in\triangle(n-2)$.
 Then $X$ has the property $H(n-1,\mathbb Z)$ and the product $X\times\mathbb R$ has the disjoint disk property. \end{cor}

+It is still unknown whether the dimension of a product of two homogeneous $ANR$-compacta satisfies the logarithmic law.
+The next corollary provides a partial answer of this question.